dajcs/miniRT/README.md

 	- The object's color in specular light (bonus part)
 	  - We calculate the reflection direction of the light ray on the surface.
 	  - We calculate the specular contribution based on the angle between the reflection direction and the view direction.
-  - We combine these contributions to get the final color of the pixel.
+  - We combine the ambient + diffuse + specular contributions to get the final color of the pixel.

 ---